mpreichenbach/geode-ml/README.md

 The models module contains the classes:

-1. Segmentation
+1. SegmentationModel
-	* subclass of the tensorflow.keras.Model class to be used for image segmentation
+	* A class which contains methods to compute metrics on test datasets,
 2. Unet
-	* subclass of the Segmentation class which instantiates a Unet architecture.
+	* a subclass of the SegmentationModel class which instantiates a Unet architecture.
+3. VGG19UNet
+	* a subclass of the SegmentationModel class which instantiates a Unet architecture, but which mirrors the VGG19 architecture for its downsampling and upsampling paths.

 The geode.utilities module
 --------------------